ClimExHandbook/ClimExHandbook/_posts/2019-11-06-plant-respiration.md

 For climate-change experiments, it may be more useful to use manual spot measurements to calibrate, or to compare to general models that were parameterised elsewhere (e.g. Heskel et al., 2016).
 If annual scale summations are required, they can be derived from response functions scaled up using continuous abiotic data (e.g. Niinistö et al., 2011).

-Also see protocol 2.2.3 on Soil CO<sub>2</sub> and trace gas fluxes for more details on measuring gas fluxed from the soil.
+Also <a href="https://climexhandbook.w.uib.no/2019/11/06/soil-co2-and-other-trace-gas-fluxes/">see protocol 2.2.3 on Soil CO<sub>2</sub> and trace gas fluxes</a> for more details on measuring gas fluxed from the soil.

 &nbsp;